Yetangitu/Spodcast/README.md

         index .index.php;

+        # these files should not be accessible
+        location ~\.(json|info)$ {
+                deny all;
+                return 404;
+        }

         location / {
                 try_files $uri $uri/ =404;
         }

         location ~ \.php$ {
                 include snippets/fastcgi-php.conf;
-                fastcgi_pass unix:/run/php/php7.0-fpm.sock;
+                fastcgi_pass unix:/run/php/php7.4-fpm.sock;
         }
 }
 ```
-Examples for other web servers can be found elsewhere.
+Examples for other web servers can be found elsewhere, this is basically a default PHP configuration with the only difference being that `.index.php` is a hidden file.